 In the “before times,” I never really thought that much about insuring my travels.
-I often ticked the box at the end of a travel booking on Expedia or another travel site that added on basic coverage.
+I sometimes ticked the box that added on basic coverage when completing a reservation on a travel booking site.
 But I rarely looked into travel insurance before I booked my flight.

 I know I am not alone.

-A few days ago, Forbes published a list of the Best Pandemic Travel Insurance Plans.
-The list of 50 plans “were scored based on their Covid-related trip cancellation and medical benefits, and whether the plan offers ‘cancel for any reason’ coverage, which gives you the option to cancel and get some reimbursement no matter what the reason.”
+In 2021, Forbes published a list of the Best Pandemic Travel Insurance Plans.
+The 50 plans “were scored based on their Covid-related trip cancellation and medical benefits, and whether the plans offered ‘cancel for any reason’ coverage, which gives you the option to cancel and get some reimbursement no matter what the reason.”